Humber Lifeboat Station: History

 A lifeboat station was established in 1810 at Spurn Point with a crew supplied by Hull Trinity House.
 A decommissioned gun battery emplacement, last used in 1809, was requisitioned as the main lifeboat building and was also partly converted into the Life Boat House Hotel.
 The crew of the lifeboat were billeted in Kilnsea, 5 km up the coast, until 1819 when cottages were built adjacent to the life boat house.
-The lifeboat House Hotel was owned and operated by the master of the crew.
+The Life Boat House Hotel was owned and operated by the master of the crew.
 Apart from selling drink and provisions, the master made a side income from loading gravel and sand onto passing ships.
 The land and money to fund the operation had been supplied by the local lord of the manor.
 He petitioned Trinity House to take up the offer of the land and supply a lifeboat to use at Spurn.
 This they did, engaging Henry Greathead of South Shields in building a ship with ten oars.

 In the early days of the rescue boat, the mood of the crew at Spurn was sullen as they were not paid too well and were at the mercy of the master who ran the inn to provide what food and drink they needed.
 Locals from up the coast would come to load ships with gravel and sand, which they did brandishing revolvers, threatening the crew members, who viewed the enterprise as taking away their self-sufficiency.
-In 1811, the master wrote to Trinity House to complain about this "Law of the Dunes" as he labelled it, to which they had no legal recourse, with as the nearest officials miles away.
+In 1811, the master wrote to Trinity House to complain about this "Law of the Dunes" as he labelled it, to which they had no legal recourse, with the nearest officials miles away.

 In December 1823, a fierce storm worked the ropes loose on the lifeboat and it capsized.
 It was ruined and needed replacing.
 Something similar occurred 60 years later in 1883, again after a particularly stormy night, the crew discovered that their lifeboat had been loosed of its moorings during the storm.
 This time it was safe and was later found drifting off the island of Texel, off the coast of the Netherlands.

 Between 1908 and 1911, the station came under the aegis of the Humber Conservancy Board, who argued that the lifeboat station and crew should be handed over to the RNLI.
 For their part, the RNLI were reluctant to take on the crew as they were paid, which went against its policy of having volunteers.
 Eventually, these issues were sorted out and the RNLI assumed control in 1911.
-In 1919, the first motorised boat, the Samuel Oakes was launched and in 1924, the station name was changed from Spurn Lifeboat to Humber Lifeboat.
+In 1919, the first motorised boat, the Samuel Oakes was launched and in 1924, the station name was changed from Spurn Lifeboat to Humber Lifeboat Station.